phuonglh/vn.vitk/README.md

 # Vitk -- A Vietnamese Text Processing Toolkit #
 ---

-This is the second release of a Vietnamese text processing toolkit, which is called "Vitk", developed by [Phuong LE-HONG](http://mim.hus.vnu.edu.vn/phuonglh) at College of Sciences, Vietnam National University in Hanoi.
+This is the third release of a Vietnamese text processing toolkit, which is called "Vitk", developed by [Phuong LE-HONG](http://mim.hus.vnu.edu.vn/phuonglh) at College of Sciences, Vietnam National University in Hanoi.